 Current Students can Click Here for Private Page

 Learn real-life practical strategies to help dogs feel happy and confident and remain below threshold (avoid over-arousal of nervous system) in their day-to-day environments.
-Receive instruction on the basics of humane behaviour modification to address the underlying causes of fight/flight/freeze behaviours such a lunging, barking, avoidance, shutting down, etc.
+Receive instruction on the basics to address the underlying causes of fight/flight/freeze behaviours such a lunging, barking, avoidance, shutting down, etc.

 This class consists of two parts: